 Without having observed Al myself I can’t confirm any of Tara’s observations, but from her perspective, Al appears to interact normally with the other crows, and doesn’t exhibit any other health issues.
 In fact, the first caramel crow that Tara encountered has gone on to mate and establish a territory in a nearby neighborhood and she still occasionally encounters it.

 Understandably, Tara’s question to me was “what is going on here?” and initially, though I am by no means an expert in pigmentation, I didn’t expect it would be too much work to provide her an answer.
-And with that my decent began.
+And with that my descent began.

 Fellow crow expert, and the much more knowledgeable in pigmentation than I am Dr. Jennifer Campbell-Smith, sees there being a few possible explanations.
 The first is simply that we haven’t studied pigmentation across Corvus species thoroughly enough to say that crows such as American crows don’t produce pheomelanin.
 After all, some Corvus species, such as the brown necked raven, certainly appear to express pheomelanin produced colors.
 Perhaps American crows do produce a modest amount that has so far been difficult to detect, but is revealed in cases like this.
 Alternatively, Jennifer suggests that even if American crows don’t typically produce pheomelanin they may still possess all the infrastructure for doing so.
 Perhaps in cases such as Al’s, the genes that regulate such production have been turned on.
 As an especially interesting side note, pheomelanin is a particularly energy intensive pigment to produce, and as such, there’s evidence of a correlation between larger brain sizes (including Corvus species) and low to undetectable levels of pheomelanin6.

 - Guay, P.J., Potvin, D.A., and Robinson, R.W.
 2012.
 Aberrations in plumage coloration in birds.
 Australian Field Ornithology 29: 23-30